iossefy/kaslaanka/README.md

 # Kaslaanka

+A minimalist theme for Hugo.

-fork of the [Hugo-tanka](https://github.com/nanxstats/hugo-tanka) theme
+this theme is a fork of [Hugo-tanka](https://github.com/nanxstats/hugo-tanka) theme.

 ## new features

+- remove the bloat (utterances comments, progressivly, highlight.js)

+- scriptless by default

-- bootstrap 5: updated to bootstrap 5
+- updated to bootstrap 5 (might get rid of bootstrap completely *TODO*: later...)

 - minor UI changes